 You’ll need that EIN and your business registration documents to open a bank account.
 It can be tempting to just run photo booth business finances through your personal bank account, but mixing accounts “pierces the corporate veil” and can impact your liability protection.

-Check with your local municipality to see if there are licensing requirements for a photo booth rental company.
-And reach out to local insurance agents to learn about the kinds of insurance you may need.
+Check with your local municipality to see if there are licensing requirements for a photo booth rental company, and reach out to local insurance agents to learn about the kinds of coverage you may need.
 For instance, if you have employees, you may need workers’ compensation insurance.
 Or, because you’re going to be in other people’s spaces operating your photo booth, you may need liability insurance.
 Some insurance companies sell specific photo booth business insurance at low rates.

 A search engine-optimized (SEO) website is crucial to marketing your business.
 Also, create a social media strategy across all your platforms, including Twitter, Facebook, Instagram, Pinterest, and LinkedIn.
-Register your business on Google My Business, as well as also phonebook and business directories, so people know where to find you and your business starts appearing in more local searches.
+Register your business on Google Business Profiles, as well as in phonebook and business directories, so people know where to find you and your business starts appearing in more local searches.